 30 ml olive oil

-1. Add all ingredients to a large bowl being careful to separate the salt from the yeast.
+1. Add the water, yeast and sugar to a large sized bowl.
+Mix lightly and lest stand for 10 minutes.
+The mixture should now be foamy on the top.
+If it is not, then the yeast may be stale and will not rise properly.
+Toss it and begin again if this is the case.
+Add the remaining ingredients to the bowl.
 Mix with a wooden spoon then turn out onto a clean surface and knead the dough for 10 minutes.
 The dough should be soft, elastic and not too wet.
 If it is wet, add a little flour.

 2. Wipe a little olive oil in a clean, large bowl and place the rounded dough into the bowl.
 Use a clean and moistened (run under warm water and then squeeze out) t-towel and place it over top of the bowl.
 Place the bowl in a warm spot to rise for 1 hour or doubled in size.